 Literary Biography (long version)

 Jason E. Gillikin is co-founder and the chief executive officer of Caffeinated Press, Inc., an independent small press established in 2014 to celebrate West Michigan literary talent.
-In his leadership role, he oversees the strategy, editorial and acquisitions functions of the company and works both as the series editor of Brewed Awakenings, an annual general-fiction anthology, and as publisher and editor of The 3288 Review, the company’s semiannual journal of arts and letters focused on the best local poetry, short fiction, art and essays.
+In his leadership role, he oversees the strategy, editorial and acquisitions functions of the company and works both as the series editor of Brewed Awakenings, an annual general-fiction anthology, and as publisher and executive editor of The 3288 Review, the company’s semiannual journal of arts and letters focused on the best local poetry, short fiction, art and essays.
 Relatedly, he is primarily responsible for the 2019 expansion of Caffeinated Press into its Lakeshore Literary Logistics sibling corporation; L3 is a niche wholesaler and distributor of small-press, lit journal and curated self-published author books.